uhasker/getting-things-done-in-next-js/src/chapter7/03-react-effects.md

 Component destroyed
 ```

-Usually you would use the cleanup function to do some cleanup (_no way_).
+Usually, you would use the cleanup function to do some cleanup (_no way_).
-For example, if you've connected to an external system, here is were you would disconnect.
+For example, if you've connected to an external system, here is where you would disconnect.

 ### The Dependency Array

-The `useEffect` hook also takes a second argument - a **dependency array**.
+The `useEffect` hook also takes a second argument—a **dependency array**.
 This allows you to specify that the effect should run only if a particular value changes.

 Consider this (slightly constructed) example: